bulgantamiri/fibostackclient/doc/source/contributor/humaninterfaceguide.rst

 Human Interface Guide
 =====================

-*Note: This page covers the OpenStackClient CLI only but looks familiar because it was derived from the Horizon HIG.*
+*Note: This page covers the fibostackClient CLI only but looks familiar because it was derived from the Horizon HIG.*

 Overview
 ========

 What is a HIG?
-The Human Interface Guidelines document was created for OpenStack developers in order to direct the creation of new OpenStackClient command interfaces.
+The Human Interface Guidelines document was created for fibostack developers in order to direct the creation of new fibostackClient command interfaces.

 Personas
 ========